CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_Eclipse_KUKSA.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Vehicle applications need a uniform way to access sensor and actuator data regardless of the underlying hardware and ECU communication protocols (CAN, SOME/IP, etc.).
+KUKSA Databroker provides a resource-efficient, in-vehicle implementation of the COVESA Vehicle Signal Specification (VSS) tree that abstracts low-level vehicle interfaces into a high-level gRPC API.
+This enables application developers to focus on functionality rather than vehicle-specific integration, and allows the same application code to run across different vehicle platforms.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system